|Monthly Tech-Tip |

-Lustres are micro-thin coatings of metallic substances fired at comparatively low temperatures (e.g. cone 018, 1350F) onto an already-fired glaze surface.
+Lustres are micro-thin coatings of metallic substances fired at comparatively low temperatures (e.g. cone 018, 1350F) onto already-fired glaze surfaces.
 They produce metallic and iridescent effects.
-Common materials used in lustres are metal oxides chlorides of tin, barium, silver and sodium, bismuth subnitrate (even gold, and platinum compounds).
+The liquids are precious metals dissolved in hydrocarbon solvents with resin hardeners.
+Common materials used in lustres are metal oxides chlorides of tin, barium, silver and sodium, bismuth subnitrate (even gold, platinum and palladium compounds).
+Luster colors have strong solvent doors so safety precautions must not be ignored.

 Ceramic Colours and Pottery Decoration by Kenneth Shaw, published by Maclaren and Sons Ltd., London, 1962, reissued 1968.